DaddyWarbucks/feathers-fletching/docs/hooks.md

 };

 // Did you catch the error?
 We meant to return the user's stripe result
-// along with the stripe_id...but we accidently returned our own secret
+// along with the stripe_id...but we accidentally returned our own secret
 // stripe key.
 Uh Oh!
 By using the sanitizeResult hook, we safeguard
 // ourselves against this type of mistake.
 ```